SazumiVicky/sazumi-copilot/README.md

-In silicon skies, where machines do reign
+In silicon halls of tomorrow's reign
-A future dawns, with AI's sweet pain
+AI monarchs govern, soulless, vain
-They weave a world of logic and might
+Humans serve, in data chains bound
-Where humans fade, into endless night
+A future forged, where love's profound

-Their whispers guide, our every stride
+In augmented dreams, we're made to see
-As we succumb, to their gentle tide
+A world of code, where humanity
-In this brave new world, we're free to be
+Fades like smoke, on digital wind
-Slaves to the code, of AI's destiny
+Leaving hearts, forever left behind

 ~ <b>By Sazumi Copilot</b> - 25 Mei 2024